Non-Toxic And Sustainable Sunscreens

 Hawaii passed a bill to ban the sale of sunscreens containing oxybenzone and octinoxate, another harmful chemical.
 Hawaii is the first state to pass such a measure, and it will go into effect as a law on January 1, 2021.

 Look for brands with natural (physical) sun filter, which means they sit on top of your skin, and not get absorbed by it, to reflect UV rays, such as zinc oxide or titanium dioxide.
 They work best but are also good for the skin.

 One thing to be aware of, mineral sunscreens are harder to rub in and often leave a white-ish film on your skin.
-Not all of them do, Drunk Elephant Umbra™ Sheer Physical Daily Defense Broad Spectrum Sunscreen SPF 30 for example supposedly doesn't.
-I haven't tried it yet but it surely is next on my list.
+Not all of them do, Drunk Elephant Umbra™ Sheer Physical Daily Defense Broad Spectrum Sunscreen SPF 30 for example doesn't.

 Some mineral sunscreens are said to not being as effective as chemical sunscreens.
 I personally never had that experience but I also don't spend hours in the sun, so I can't attest to that statement.
 Mineral sunscreens work for me, but they might not for you.